tchzoglobal/tchzo/README.md

 # It's Time to get ConnectEd.

-Myllenyl's ConectEd is a solution which integrates school with parents and students.
+Myllenyl's ConnectEd is a solution which integrates school with parents and students.